 - In late December 2010, McKenzie-Willamette invested in the next generation of robotic surgery technology by installing two systems with dual consoles.
 Dual consoles provide teaching opportunities by allowing surgeons to work side by side with robotic-enabled assists.

 - In 2006, McKenzie-Willamette Medical Center became the second medical center in Oregon to invest in a robotic-assisted surgical system.
-Since then, more than 1,000 gynecologic and prostate surgery patients have benefited from its use.
+Since then, more than 5,000 robotic surgeries in various specialties have occurred and surgery patients have benefited from its use.

 McKenzie-Willamette Medical Center now offers various types of robotic-assisted surgeries in several departments including: